commons-app/commons-app-documentation/Code-style.md

 ## General coding style

-Our coding style follows [Google Java Style Guide](http://checkstyle.sourceforge.net/reports/google-java-style-20170228.html).
-(See [#359](https://github.com/commons-app/apps-android-commons/issues/359))
+Our coding style follows [Google Java Style Guide](https://google.github.io/styleguide/javaguide.html).

 ## Javadocs

-We require contributors to include [Javadocs](http://www.oracle.com/technetwork/articles/java/index-137868.html) for all new methods and classes submitted via PRs (after 1 May 2018).
+We require contributors to include [Javadocs](http://www.oracle.com/technetwork/articles/java/index-137868.html) for all new methods and classes submitted via PRs.
 This is aimed at making it easier for new contributors to dive into our codebase, especially those who are new to Android development.
 A few things to note:

 * This should not **replace** the need for code that is easily-readable in and of itself
 * Please make sure that your Javadocs are reasonably descriptive, not just a copy of the method name